This website may contain affiliate links and we may be compensated (at no cost to you!).

 Vail offers many outdoor recreation options beyond skiing and snowboarding, including whitewater rafting, fly fishing, and more.

 Love local art?
 Discover Vail’s best and most inspirational museums.
-Here are some of the best things to do in Vail in the summer or winter.
+Here are some of the best things to do in Vail in the summer.

 For around $12 per person you and your family can explore the city of Vail with a fun and interactive scavenger hunt.